 Fatigue management policy

-At VGC we acknowledge our duty to ensure that staff are not subjected to excessive hours of work.
+At VGC we acknowledge our duty to ensure that staff do not work excessive hours.

 We comply with legislation, Network Rail and London Underground standards, but more importantly we care about the wellbeing of our workforce.

 We have systems to monitor working hours and alert us when these may be excessive.
-Our induction process and toolbox talks share information about working hours with all our people.
+Our induction process, briefings and toolbox talks share information about working hours with all our people.

 No-one is to do any work without prior risk assessments and authorisation.